novi/i2c-swift-example/README.md

 # i2c-swift-example

-This repository demonstrates how to control I2C devie using Swift.
+This repository demonstrates how to control I2C devie with Swift.
+The library page is [here](https://github.com/novi/i2c-swift).

 * `Sources/I2CDetect`: Detect I2C Device on the bus
 * `Sources/I2CDeviceModule`: Some I2C module driver library, LED and sensors...